ouya2/microservice-template/README.md

 is important as all code should be placed downstream of the package where the `App` class which is defined as that's where the component scanning will start from.

-Also, because we're using a `@RestController` annotation instead of the `@Controller`, the methods don't need to be annotated with `@ResponseBody`.
+Also, because it is using a `@RestController` annotation instead of the `@Controller`, the methods don't need to be annotated with `@ResponseBody`.

 Other features that are available out of the box (i.e. without needing to add other dependencies) are: